 - In a heavy-bottomed saucepan, melt the butter.

-- Add the dark brown sugar and cook the two together over medium-high heat, stirring constantly with a wooden spoon or high-heat spatula.
+- Add the dark brown sugar and salt, and cook the two together over medium-high heat, stirring constantly with a wooden spoon or high-heat spatula.
 The mixture will look very creamy and bubbly, and then all of a sudden, the butter will separate out and the whole thing will look kind of sad and like a failure.
 Keep going.
 In another couple of minutes, the mixture will come back together again.
 Don't stop stirring.

 - As soon as the butterscotch comes back together, pour in the milk, all at one time and remove the pan from the heat.
 Do it carefully.
 The butterscotch will hiss and bubble and then turn into a hard mass.
 Carefully pry the hard mass off the bottom of the pan with your spoon or spatula and then return the pan to medium low heat.